rcorazza/ith/README.md

 # ith
-Stemler Wordpress theme for Inside the Hall
+Priller Wordpress theme for Inside the Hall.
+Using wp-less for styles.